Anuja Varghese

 Anuja Varghese is a Canadian writer from Hamilton, Ontario, whose debut short story collection Chrysalis was published in 2023.

-Varghese's writing has been published in literary magazines such as The Malahat Review, The Fiddlehead and Plenitude, and has been anthologized in When Other People Saw Us, They Saw the Dead and Queer Little Nightmares.
+Varghese's writing has been published in literary magazines such as The Malahat Review, The Fiddlehead and Plenitude, and has been anthologized in Devouring Tomorrow', When Other People Saw Us, They Saw the Dead and Queer Little Nightmares.
 Her short story "Throwing Salt" was a Pushcart Prize nominee in 2021.

-Chrysalis won the 2023 Dayne Ogilvie Prize for LGBT literature, and the Governor General's Award for English-language fiction at the 2023 Governor General's Awards.
+Chrysalis won the 2023 Dayne Ogilvie Prize for LGBT literature, the 31st annual Hamilton Literary Award for Fiction, and the Governor General's Award for English-language fiction at the 2023 Governor General's Awards.
+Chrysalis was longlisted for the 2024 Carol Shields Prize for Fiction, and shortlisted for the 2024 Kobo Emerging Writer Prize.

+Her debut novel, A Kiss of Crimson Ash, was acquired by Penguin Random House Canada for publication in May 25, 2026.